-Some Documents From the Life of Natalie Brettschneideris an ongoing series of photographs, texts, music recitals, and two films, that together reconstruct the life and work of a genre-blurring historical performance artist.
+The Natalie Brettschneider Archive is an ongoing series of photographs, texts, music recitals, and two films, that together reconstruct the life and work of a genre-blurring historical performance artist.
 Brettschneider is fictional, but her story is laced with references to real people and places.
 The archive starts with her childhood in British Columbia, continues through her participation in the Parisian avant-garde between the wars, and includes evidence of her eccentric music and art making practice in large and small communities across Canada after she returns from Europe in the late 1930’s.

 This project is a feminist critique of art historical narrative conventions: it aims to illuminate what gets left out of these stories, and the ways in which photographs are used to support cultural assumptions about gender, age, authorship, and art-making.
 Brettschneider is a stand-in for all of the female artists who have slipped through the gaps of history only to languish in obscurity, gain notoriety as models or muses of more famous male artists, or perhaps, like Claude Cahun, be “rediscovered”.
 The archive disrupts photographic hierarchies by mixing snapshots and studio portraits, tiny fragments and advertising paste-ups, fine art and fashion.
 It is stylistically eclectic, provocative and funny.

-This project is on view from October 28 2017 – February 4 2018 at the Vancouver Art Gallery as part of Carol Sawyers’s show, Carol Sawyer: The Natalie Brettschneider Archive.
+This project is on view until February 4, 2018 at the Vancouver Art Gallery as part of Carol Sawyer: The Natalie Brettschneider Archive.

 Read Carol Sawyer’s article about the project in Canadian Art.